Geovation/catalyst-deployment/README.md

 2. **CloudFormation Stack**

     1. Go to the [CloudFormation console](https://eu-west-2.console.aws.amazon.com/cloudformation), select 'Create stack' > 'With new resources (standard)'.
-    2. Under 'Prerequisite - Prepare template' ensure 'Choose an existing template' is selected.
-    3. Under 'Specify template' select 'Upload a template file' and upload main.yml from the aws directory.
+    2. Under 'Prerequisite - Prepare template', ensure 'Choose an existing template' is selected, and under 'Specify template' select 'Upload a template file' and upload main.yml from the aws directory.
     4. On the 'Specify stack details' step, enter the following parameters:
         - A stack name of your choice
         - If you want automatic internal OS authorisation, set OSDataHubProjectKey and OSDataHubProjectSecret to the corresponding values from your the OS DataHub.